 According to the medical site HealthLine, there are 84 possible conditions that can be causes of dizziness.
 Obviously, we don’t have time to consider them all here.
-It is important to realize that sudden dizzy spells could be serious if they are experienced in connection with the symptoms of a heart attack or stroke.
+Dizzy spells could be serious as they can be a sign of a heart attack or stroke.
 However, dizziness is more often a symptom of less serious conditions.
 For example, if a person skips a meal, low blood sugar can cause dizziness.
-Also, if a person recently had a cold or the flu, inflammation of the labyrinth (inner ear) can lead to dizziness.
+Also, if a person recently had a cold or the flu, inflammation of the labyrinth can lead to dizziness.

 When sudden dizzy spells become a frequent and long-term occurrence, there may be other more chronic conditions at work.
 For example, dizziness has been associated with:

-- Multiple sclerosis – Again, this is referring to vertigo as a symptom, and it is a very common indicator of this neurological condition.
+- Multiple sclerosis – Vertigo is a very common indicator of this neurological condition.

 - Migraines – You may see the trend that dizziness is common in neurological conditions.
 Many of these conditions, including migraines, often begin following some type of head or neck trauma (examples include car accidents, slip and fall accidents, and sports injuries).